 Called to Make a Difference

-Jesus is your biggest cheerleader!
-He uniquely created and formed you to shine His light.
 I believe He celebrates each time you make a difference in this world and holds you close each time you don’t.
-He’s not going to give up on convicting you to make a difference for Him.♥
+He will not give up on convicting you to make a difference for Him.♥

 Live Out Your Faith

-He calls us to “serve one another in love” (Galatians 5:13) How will you show it?
+How will you show the love of God?
 Ask the Holy Spirit to give you the strength you need at the moment.
 Lean on His strength and power, not your own.

 In preparation, ask yourself what old habits do you need to get rid of?
 What holds you back?